 7.1.1) Alternatively, snap freeze eggs in liquid nitrogen and stored at -80 °C in microcentrifuge tubes for up to a month before grinding in Trizol.

-7.2) Perform RNA extraction and isopropanol precipitation according to manufacturer’s instructions.
+7.2) Perform RNA extraction in Trizol followed by isopropanol precipitation according to manufacturer’s instructions.

+7.3.1) Treat the bench with RNase decontamination solution or other agents to remove any residual nucleases to avoid RNA degradation.

-7.3.1) Treat the extracted RNA with DNase.
+7.3.2) Treat the extracted RNA with DNase.
 According to manufacturer’s instructions, incubate the RNA samples with DNase for 30 minutes at 37 °C. Use 1 µl DNase for up to 10 µg of RNA in a 50 µl reaction.

-7.3.2) Treat the bench with RNase decontamination solution or other agents to remove any residual nucleases to avoid RNA degradation.
 Increase the amount of DNase if there are more than 10 µg of RNA in one reaction.

 7.3.3) Inactivate DNase by adding 5 µl suspended DNase inactivation reagent.
 Incubate 5 minutes at room temperature, mixing three times during incubation period (gentle vortexing).